0jc1/stream-archiver/README.md

-# Stream Archiver: Auto Livestream Recorder and Uploader
+# Stream Archiver

-**Stream Archiver** is a Python program designed to automatically record, download, and archive livestreams from multiple platforms, ensuring your favorite creators' content is preserved.
-The bot seamlessly uploads the recorded livestreams to an archival YouTube channel, making it an essential tool for content preservation.
+**Stream Archiver** is a Python bot designed to automatically record, download, and archive livestreams from multiple streaming platforms.
+The bot automatically uploads the recorded livestreams to an archival YouTube channel.

 ---